-Mixing concrete and getting and getting the right concrete mix is vital for durable and long lasting foundations and along with our concrete volume calculator to help you establish exactly what you need for your project.
+Mixing concrete and getting the right concrete mix ratio is vital for a durable and long lasting job and along with our concrete volume calculator found below, we can help you establish exactly what quantities you need for your project.

 Concrete is a mixture of cement, sand (fine aggregate), small stone or gravel (coarse aggregate) and water.
-It has many applications, from fence posts to motorway bases and, because of this; there are many different concrete mix ratios that the constituents can be mixed to with each resulting in a different strength of concrete.
+It has many applications, from fence posts to motorway bases and, because of this, there are many different concrete mix ratios that the constituents can be mixed to with each resulting in a different strength of concrete.